NEET 1-to-1 Counseling Guidance

-Bachelor of Ayurvedic Medicine and Surgery is a five-and-a-half-year undergraduate medical course, including a six-month internship.
+BAMS full form is Bachelor of Ayurvedic Medicine and Surgery is a 5.5-year undergraduate medical degree programme, with a one-month internship.
 This programme combines Ayurvedic principles with modern medical knowledge.
-In India, more than 270 colleges offer the BAMS course, including around 220 private colleges and 50 government institutions approved by the relevant authorities.
+In India, more than 560 educational institutes offer the BAMS course, out of which 482 are private and the remaining 81 are government institutes.

 The NEET Result is expected to be announced on 14th June 2025 (tentatively).